SyntaxError-JARS/hungfai_koo_p0/README.md

 As a user, I can:

-#register a new user account with the system (must be secured with a password)
+#register a new user account with the system (must be secured with a password)\n
 #login with my existing credentials
 #create at least one account
 #deposit funds into an account (use doubles, not ints)